-B.3.13 Scheme
+9.6.13 Scheme

-Format A Scheme must conform to the following format
+Format A Scheme must conform to the following format Scheme = Alpha ( Alpha Digit "+" "-" "." ) Length The minimum length is one character, and the maximum length is eight characters.

-eight characters.

 Purpose To specify the communications scheme to be used in an address for a WCTP operation.
-Some common examples include

-"phoneto" and "faxto".
+Some common examples include "phoneto" and "faxto".

-B.3.14 Entity
+9.6.14 Entity

-Format An Entity must conform to the following format

-Entity = 1WCTPChar
+Format An Entity must conform to the following format Entity = 1WCTPChar Length The minimum length is one character, and the maximum length is thirty-two characters.

-thirty-two characters.

 Purpose To specify an actual individual or application by name.

-B.3.15 EntityAddress
+9.6.15 EntityAddress

-Format An EntityAddress must conform to the following format

-EntityAddress = [Scheme ":" Port][Path]

-one hundred twenty-eight characters.

-Purpose To specify the full "entity" portion of an address to be used in a application, including how to locate that entity.
+Format An EntityAddress must conform to the following format EntityAddress = [ Scheme ":" Port ][ Path ] Length The minimum length is one character, and the maximum length is one hundred twenty-eight characters.
+Purpose To specify the full "entity" portion of an address to be used in a WCTP operation.
+This generally represents an individual or application, including how to locate that entity.